quakerpunk/gatsby-blog/content/blog/weekly-reading/volume-8.md

 > The Israel Antiques Authority (IAA) announced on Tuesday that fragments of a scroll had been found in a cave in the Judean Desert.
 The discovery came during a several-year-long survey of all the caves in the area, carried out by the IAA.

-No clue what this will mean for future Biblical
+Interesting development.
+Seems researchers were in a race to get to the Cave of Horror before thieves could.
+No idea what this will mean for future Biblical studies.

 - - -